Skip to content

 High interest rates are complicating the process a little bit.
 In some markets, fewer homes are available because homeowners with low mortgage rates and minimal equity are staying put, while others seeking better schools or larger homes are increasing competition.

 However, retirees who have built equity in their current home may have an advantage, as they are often able to complete a cash deal using the proceeds of their existing home.
-This is more attractive to sellers, but it can complicate retirement planning if the proceeds of the home were meant to fund other retirement expenses.
+This option is more attractive to sellers, but it can complicate retirement planning if they intend to use the proceeds from the home to fund other retirement expenses.

-The flexibility of being retired can help here, as retirees who have freedom of movement and are not tied to jobs or school districts can select areas of the country that meet their criteria but haven’t seen as much home price appreciation.
+The flexibility of being retired helps here, as retirees with the freedom of movement who are not tied to jobs or school districts can choose areas of the country that meet their criteria but haven’t experienced as much home price appreciation.

 However, the cost of your new home isn’t the sole factor influencing how much the move affects your retirement planning.
 Be sure to think through: